topher-lo/datathon-starter-abandoned/README.md

 🛠️📊 Boilerplate code for an end-to-end data app using pandas, Streamlit, and Prefect.

 ### Project Status:
-- Docker not working under new client/server architecture (TO FIX)
+- Dockerised app not working under new client/server architecture (TO FIX)
 - Writing unit tests for tasks (IN PROGRESS)

 ### Motivation